 Individuals knowledgeable in finance are needed in a variety of industries and settings, such as in private companies, government agencies, and nonprofit organizations.
 Graduates of finance degree programs often go on to become financial analysts, financial advisors, financial managers and accountants.

 Financial analysts study financial trends to recommend investments to both businesses and individuals.
 They may focus specifically on what to buy or what to sell.
 A minimum of a bachelor's degree is required for these positions.
-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for financial analysts are expected to increase by 12% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for financial analysts are expected to increase as fast as average by 6% between 2018 and 2028.
 This is due in part to the growing complexity of investment portfolios and regional knowledge.

 Financial advisors meet with clients to discuss their financial goals and to help them achieve them.
 They recommend investment strategies, help plan for future expenses and monitor clients' investments for them.
 They may have direct control over buying and selling stocks and bonds for their clients.
 Financial advisors need a bachelor's degree, though it is beneficial to have a master's as well.
-The BLS predicts that positions for personal financial advisors are expected to increase by 30% between 2014 and 2024, due to the number of people nearing retirement.
+The BLS predicts that positions for personal financial advisors are expected to increase faster than average by 7% between 2018 and 2028, due to the number of people nearing retirement.

 Financial managers keep track of the finances of an organization.
 They look at spending and forecasts and make recommendations on financial decisions to upper management.
 They also supervise other financial employees.
 Financial managers may focus specifically on credit, risk or insurance.
 Typically, financial managers have a bachelor's degree and five years of experience in the financial field.
-The BLS predicts that, between 2014 and 2024, positions for financial managers will grow by 7%.
+The BLS predicts that, between 2018 and 2028, positions for financial managers will grow by 16% (much faster than average) .

 Accountants create financial records and work with accounting systems to organize and maintain a company's finances.
 They also suggest ways to improve efficiency in financial procedures, reduce costs and increase profits.
 Some types of accountants may benefit from certification.
 Accountants need at least a bachelor's degree.
-Between 2014 and 2024, the BLS predicts that positions for accountants and auditors will increase by 11%.
+Between 2018 and 2028, the BLS predicts that positions for accountants and auditors will increase as fast as average by 6%.